 - What are the top Vermont tourist attractions?

-- What are the must-see places to visit in Vermont?
+- What are some must-see places in Vermont?

 - What are the best things to do in Vermont with kids?